On The Heine-Borel Property and Minimum Enclosing Balls: Conclusion

-In this paper, we contributed a criterion for showing that minimum radius balls are LP type.
+In this paper, we contributed a criterion for showing that minimum radius balls are LP-type.
 This criterion being that finite sets in the metric space always have at least one minimum radius ball.
 We showed that if a metric space, or weak metric space, has the Heine-Borel property, it has this property.
-We used this to contribute a minimum radius ball algorithm for the Hilbert metric and proved that the minimum radius ball problem is LP type for the Thompson metric and Funk weak metrics.
-Additionally, we proved that the topology induced by the Thompson metric coincides with the Hilbert, and that balls in the two metric are equivalent up to scaling factors.
+We used this to contribute a minimum radius ball algorithm for the Hilbert metric and proved that the minimum radius ball problem is LP-type for the Thompson metric and Funk weak metrics.